 Five years ago, my husband, oldest son and I tried downhill biking at Winter Park’s Trestle Bike Park.
 We were totally clueless at the start of the day, yet enthralled by lunchtime.
 Although I didn’t progress as rapidly as they did, choosing the bail-out routes around features such as rock gardens and wall rides, it was a blast.

-Since then, we’ve sampled the Snowmass Bike Park, the Steamboat Bike Park and the Evolution Park at Crested Butte.
+Since then, we’ve sampled some of the best downhill bike parks in Colorado, including the Snowmass Bike Park, the Steamboat Bike Park and the Evolution Park at Crested Butte.
 This summer, we’re totally stoked to give our new local bike park, at Powderhorn Mountain Resort, a try.

 And let me tell you: if I can downhill bike, you can downhill bike.